-Applicants from Indonesia and Vietnam cannot apply for mobility at Master's level, only at Bachelor's level.
+Applicants from other participating non-European universities cannot apply for mobility at Master's level.

 Applicants should check the course offer on the host university website, or use factsheets, published on http://alliance4universities.eu/en/mobility-scholarships/, for course offer as well as a snapshot of host universities, information on the academic calendar, available services and contact persons at the International Office.
 Get an initial idea of courses that you might take during mobility, making sure they are relevant to your subject area.
 Discuss the chosen courses with your academic tutor/International Office at your home university bearing in mind that the chosen courses will have to be recognized at your home university upon return.